dm-kamaev/tpl/README.md

 console.log(html); // =>  <div><span>Default: 100</span></div>
 ```

-### Note:
+##### Note:
-You can pass string as second argument instead function, if you want use static content:
+You can pass string as second argument instead of function, if you want to use static content:
 ```js
 const score = 12;
 const html = `